lvgl/lvgl/docs/details/modules/timer.rst

    void my_screen_clean_up(void * scr)
    {
-     /*Free some resources related to `scr`*/
+     /* Free some resources related to `scr`*/

-     /*Finally delete the screen*/
+     /* Finally delete the screen */
      lv_obj_delete(scr);
    }

    ...

-   /*Do something with the object on the current screen*/
+   /* Do something with the Widget on the current screen */

-   /*Delete screen on next call of `lv_timer_handler`, not right now.*/ lv_async_call(my_screen_clean_up, lv_screen_active());
+   /* Delete screen on next call of `lv_timer_handler`, not right now. */ lv_async_call(my_screen_clean_up, lv_screen_active());

-   /*The screen is still valid so you can do other things with it*/
+   /* The screen is still valid so you can do other things with it */

-If you just want to delete an object and don't need to clean anything up in ``my_screen_cleanup`` you could just use :cpp:func:`lv_obj_delete_async` which will delete the object on the next call to :cpp:func:`lv_timer_handler`.
+If you just want to delete a Widget and don't need to clean anything up in ``my_screen_cleanup`` you could just use :cpp:func:`lv_obj_delete_async` which will delete the Widget on the next call to :cpp:func:`lv_timer_handler`.

 .. _timer_api: